Infosys/Intelligent-Bot-Management/README.md

 ## Process Flow
 https://user-images.githubusercontent.com/107669139/184343018-2b7af8ac-c5f4-4976-9f85-314c974754fb.mp4
 ###### Note - Presentation used in the video is shared below
-## Demo – How to Auto Discover components of an RPA platform
+## Demo â€“ How to Auto Discover components of an RPA platform
 https://user-images.githubusercontent.com/107669139/184343087-b76e887f-f2ed-4949-9839-29e30e747b82.mp4
 ###### Note - Presentation used in the video is shared below
-## Demo – How To Monitor and Self-heal/Remediate Components of RPA Platform
+## Demo â€“ How To Monitor and Self-heal/Remediate Components of RPA Platform
 #### Simulation
 https://user-images.githubusercontent.com/103421849/186360773-593159aa-9c9d-4d52-a64c-a76ea4c7ce16.mp4
 ###### Note - Presentation used in the video is shared below